-(i) Only the bills rediscounted abroad with recourse' basis and outstanding will be taken into account for the
+(i) Only the bills rediscounted abroad 'with recourse' basis and outstanding will be taken into account for the purpose of export credit performance.
+The bills rediscounted abroad 'without recourse' will not count for the export credit performance.

-(ii) Bills rediscounted with recourse' in the domestic market could get reflected only in the case of the first the seller.
+(ii) Bills rediscounted 'with recourse' in the domestic market could get reflected only in the case of the first bank discounting the bills as that bank alone will have recourse to the exporter and the bank rediscounting will not reckon the amount as export credit.